 What would I do Differently?

 WordPress.com and WordPress.org aren’t the same.
-WordPress.org offers more freedom in design, template editing and a various selection of tools that are useful for blogging.
-You however must have be self hosted with your own domain name to use these services.
-Due to having a more creative licence over the site I wish I had started with .Org.
+WordPress.org offers more freedom in design, template editing and a various selection of tools that are used for blogging.
+You, however, must be self-hosted with your own domain name to use these services.
+Due to having a more creative licence over the site I wish I had started with the Org site.

 Studied the Behind the Scenes of a Blog

 What I mean by that is all the bits and pieces that equate to a ‘good’ blog in the statistical sense.
 If you’re not sure what I mean or you think you do, here is a short list of reading suggestions for you.
 Just a few terms to read up on and become equated with.